-• Location: The football game field is located directly in front of the front of the school building.
+1. On Field Evaluation: Certified Athletic Trainer : Randy Wilkes Assisted by Student Athletic Trainer (SAT) Retrieval of splints, ice bags, etc. 2.
+Call 911 Head Coach: Use athletic trainer's cell phone Location: The football game field is located directly in front of the front of the school building.
 Ambulance Directions: The ambulance will enter through the main entrance (Mountain View Road entrance) and immediately turn right in to the field access gate.
 This will allow them to pull all the way up to the field.

-4. Crowd Control Police: Keep crowd off field

-• In life threatening situation, call parents (phone numbers in medical kit)

-• In non life-threatening situation, let the athlete call home make sure the gate is open.

-7. Direct Paramedics Police:

-Stand at the field access gate to flag down EMTs and
+Provide pertinent information to dispatcher 3.
+Team Control Assistant Coach : Direct athletes away from injured player 4.
+Crowd Control Police: Keep crowd off field 5.
+Contact Parents Athletic Trainer/Head Coach: In life threatening situation, call parents (phone numbers in medical kit) In non life-threatening situation, let the athlete call home 6.
+Contact Team Physician Certified Athletic Trainer: Randy Wilkes Call to inform the physician of the situation 7.
+Direct Paramedics Police : Stand at the field access gate to flag down EMTs and make sure the gate is open.
+8. Hospital GA/SAT and/or Parents:Call on duty ATC ASAP with medical status